-This is the true story of one young, female Southern African rock python that found herself in a sticky situation and had to be rescued by our intrepid wildlife vet and her team.
+This is the true story of one young, female Southern African rock python that found herself in a sticky situation, having been beaten about the head and shoulders with a few big sticks, simply for being in the wrong neighbourhood at the wrong time.
+After a tip off by a good Samaritan she was rescued by our intrepid wildlife vet and her team.

 Uncommon animals, like this rare and beautiful African rock python, sometimes get themselves in bad trouble by venturing into human habitats.
 Lured by the fat and feisty chickens in one rural settlement, this young python had helped herself to lunch before being accosted by the locals and getting badly beaten up in the process.

 An agitated, overwrought crowd alerted the rescuers to the snakes’ specific position in a clump of grass and wild flowers.
 When this Southern African rock Python had been pulled from the long grass into open ground, she had two huge bulges along her length… caused no doubt, by the two plump chickens she’d consumed for lunch.

 The farmer was offered the chickens back after the python had regurgitated them… but for some reason, he didn’t seem too keen on that suggestion.

 The Rock Python had a horrible wound on the right side of her mouth – she had been hit with a sharp object and the decision was made to clean her up immediately on the spot and when stable to take her back to camp for further treatment after measuring and weighing her at 10ft and 27lbs (3.10 m and 13.5kg).